junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "I did," Jimmy says, not realizing that would cause three pairs of eyes staring back at him.

 "How?"
-Anna's voice raises a degree.
+Anna's voice raises an alarmed degree.

 Jimmy explains the time when he tried to fight for the control and helped Anna win the fight against the angels.
 He was there, too, when Anna blasted them away.